 For example, Chongqing’s much higher per capita carbon emissions and energy consumption per unit of GDP compared with Seoul and Tokyo are not only because of the city’s heavy reliance on fossil fuels, but also due to its inefficient urban form.

 For over 20 years, Chongqing has rapidly expanded in a low-density pattern with land consumption growing almost twice as fast as the increase in population.
 Chongqing’s urban population density and economic density have decreased substantially, negatively impacting urban productivity and overall competitiveness.
 This expansion has been dominated by super-blocks, which has reduced walkability, increased congestion and pollution by encouraging car use, and undermined the city’s vibrant street life.

-If the city adopts model, Chongqing can preserve its valuable land reserve, save infrastructure costs by more than 30%, and reduce CO2 and air pollution from car travel by 39%.
+If the city adopts a compact and transit oriented development (TOD) model, Chongqing can preserve its valuable land reserve, save infrastructure costs by more than 30%, and reduce CO2 and air pollution from car travel by 39%.
 This win-win scenario will promote economic growth, improve livability and achieve environmental sustainability.
 Encouragingly, Chongqing, like many other Chinese cities, has already embarked on its transition to a growth model that focuses on improving quality of life and livability.

 The report recommends a series of actions, including: